Azucena Maizani: Return to Buenos Aires

 In 1937, she went on an extensive tour in America that included Mexico and New York.
 In New York, she did radio acting, recorded albums and played a minor role in the film Di que me quieres, a film directed by William Rowland, that included the performance of a select group of ballerinas and typical Latin-American singers.
 Azucena also appeared in the 1940 film Nativa, in which she sings and explores an acting role without much development or transcendence.

 In the 1940s she appeared less in the public sphere.
 She did, however, make some recordings, help fundraise for the victims of the earthquake of 1944 in San Juan by offering concerts, acted on Radio Argentina, and toured through the interior of Chile, Peru, Ecuador and Colombia, although she was no longer as famous as she used to be.
 Together with Ivo Pelay, she acted in the famous Uruguayan theater 18 de julio in Montevideo, and in the El Nacional theater in Buenos Aires.
 Azucena acted in cafes and went to Brazil in 1961 to record.
 In November 1962 by the initiative of Dorita Davis, a festival was made in her celebration at the Astral Theater, in which she sang in front of a crowd that welcomed and applauded her enthusiastically.
-In the next couple of years she continued to sing even up until her lonesome death in 1970, on the 15th of January, after she suffered a hemiplegia.
+In the next couple of years she continued to sing even up until her lonesome death on 15 January 1970, after she suffered a hemiplegia.